shadowpgp/BPFBlue/README.md

-  bind     trace syscall bind (binding of a network socket to a local address) listen   trace syscall listen (listening for incoming connections on a network socket) connect  trace syscall connect (connecting to a remote address) clone    trace syscall clone (creation of a new process)
+  bind     trace syscall bind (binding of a network socket to a local address) listen   trace syscall listen (listening for incoming connections on a network socket) connect  trace syscall connect (connecting to a remote address)

 This script uses eBPF and bpftrace to passively monitor the behavior of system calls on a Linux system.
 The script can be used to gain insights into system activity, detect malicious activity, or monitor system performance.